 Although Jesus went from town to town preaching love and forgiveness, there were times where he would lay under a starless sky with no other vision than an unfortunate accident involving Chester.

 “It could happen,” He thought.
-“Chester could twist an ankle.
+“Chester could twist an ankle or break his clavicle.
 He’s not the most coordinated person in the world.
-I doubt anybody would miss him while he recuperated.
+I doubt anybody would miss him.
 There definitely would be more food for the rest of us.

-With the lack of sleep and perpetual complaining from Chester, Jesus felt himself slipping into an edgy state and it worried him.
+With the lack of sleep, Jesus felt himself slipping into an edgy state and it worried him.
 What he did and who he was all about was setting a good example.
-As a prophet of good news, he could ill afford getting into a squabble with one of his disciples.
+As a prophet of good news, he could ill afford getting into a theological argument with one of his disciples.
 So, Jesus went proactive and confided in his most trusted disciple.

 JESUS: Peter, can you do me a favor?